 With loyal customers and long-term certainty thanks to subscription-based revenue rather than one-off product sales, ADBE is a growth-oriented tech stock to consider for 2025 and beyond.
 As proof of the fact Adobe is looking to the future, it has invested heavily in “Firefly” artificial intelligence tools that continue to cause a buzz about the potential for computer assisted design in the 21st century.

 To be fair, ADBE stock itself hasn’t been a great story over the past few months.
-Shares have bucked the broader market’s bull trend, falling into bear territory amid, among other things, weak guidance for current-quarter revenues.
+Shares were bucking the broader market’s bull trend even before the market peaked, then decided to join its peers for the tariff-triggered spiral.

 Still, most pros remain convinced that ADBE will right the ship.